jpetitcolas/jpetitcolas.github.com/_posts/2013-03-23-configuring-sublime-text-2-for-web-development.md

 * F9: sort all selected lines by alphabetical order
 * CTRL + click(s): multiple selection
 * CTRL + D: add next occurence of current search to multiple selection
-* CTRL + ALT + UP/DOWN: add previous/next line (but same column) to the multiple selection
+* CTRL + ALT + UP/DOWN: add previous/next line (same column) to the multiple selection
 * SHIFT + F11: go to no distraction mode.
 Only text and you, great to focus on your thought while writing a post.

 This is not an exhaustive list: I discover new ones regularly.
 Moreover, I did not tell about standard commands, such as _Search and replace_, which are the same than in every other text editors.

-Note that some softwares may interfer with previous shortcuts.
-For instance, some graphic cards control panel may override the CTRL + ALT + UP to rotate screen.
-Two solutions: either you disable it, or you change the default shortcut, as seen in the next section.

 ## Configuring Sublime Text 2 for Web development

-All configuration is done through the editing of a simple JSON file.
+All configuration is done through the edition of a simple JSON file.
 Here are the settings I use for web development.

 First, open the preference settings thanks to the command line (CTRL + SHIFT + P) by typing `settings`.
 The default settings contains a description of all available parameters, which are overwritten by the user settings.
 So, rather like editing the user configuration file.